 * These defaults apply only if your network does not have DHCP enabled.
 If DHCP is enabled, the defaults will be those allocated by the DHCP server.
 The addresses you enter using this wizard will be assigned as static IP addresses.

-* When deploying on AWS or Microsoft Azure these values will be replaced with the IP address and network settings for your instance.
+* When deploying on Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP), these values are replaced with the IP address and network settings for your instance.

 † The NTP server must be accessible by the Management Node at the time the startup wizard is run.
 Installation will fail if the Management Node is unable to synchronize its time with an NTP server.